fetometo/windowgen-documentation/docs/source/customization.rst

         :alt: Right View
         :width: 320
         :height: 320
-        :align: left
+        :align: center

     .. warning::
-        Ensure your handle is oriented the same way as in the example provided.
-Press Ctrl+A to apply Scale and Rotation.
+        Ensure your handle is oriented the same way as in the example provided. **Press Ctrl+A to apply Scale and Rotation**.

 5. The origin of your handle must be at the beginning of the base geometry.
 The rotation center of the handle should be appropriately set to prevent clipping issues and ensure correct rotation.